EGPostema/DrawerDissect/README.md

 # 2. Set up a Conda Environment

-Make sure that conda is installed and updated.
+Make sure that miniconda is installed and updated.
+[Download the latest version here.](https://docs.anaconda.com/free/miniconda/)

 Then, create a new conda environment that includes all the necessary packages for image resizing, cropping, and OCR.
 Make sure to replace ```<your-env-name>``` with the actual name you want for the environment.
 - On a Mac, you can do this in the terminal.
 - For Windows, search for and open the "Anaconda Prompt" to create your conda environment.